 Dairy Free Breastfeeding for a Milk Protein Intolerance

 When my oldest kiddo was about 2 weeks old, I opened up a diaper to see an alarming amount of pink and red-streaked mucus.
 To say I was scared was an understatement!

 Thanks to Doctor Google, followed by a call into the pediatrician’s office, I was able to boil it down to a probable milk soy protein intolerance.

-As a lifelong lover of all dairy products, this was a gut shot!
+As a lifelong lover of all dairy products, this was like a punch in the gut!

-But we were young and formula was expensive, so I was hoping to nurse as long as possible.
+But we were young and hypoallergenic formula was expensive, so I was hoping to nurse as long as possible.
 This led me to a full year of soy and dairy free breastfeeding.

 Symptoms of dairy allergy in a breastfed baby